wp-plugins/nelio-related-posts/readme.txt

 == Changelog ==

+= 2.1.0 =
+* Use custom templates for rendering related posts for widget.

 = 2.0.0 =
 * Swiftype Related Posts are now widget based.
 Place them wherever you want!
 * Some minor improvements.